 However, in Germany, one of the globally leading energy and engineering R&D hubs, large-scale CCS research was discontinued in 2014, following a complicated legislative process, very much driven by worries about possible dangers related to the technology.

-On a panel on 19 June 2019, we want to discuss the opportunities and risks of CCS as a climate mitigation technology.
-The focus will be on the “ethics of responsibility”.
+On a panel on 19 June 2019, we discussed the opportunities and risks of CCS as a climate mitigation technology.
+The focus was on the “ethics of responsibility”.
 Would it be responsible to bet on a technology that may imply a residual risks (e.g. of leakages) in the near or more remote future?
 Is it, on the other hand, responsible to discontinue the development of a technology that many climate researcher consider important to contain global warming?

 - Robin Batterham, University of Melbourne

 - Eve Tamme, Senior Advisor - International Climate Change Policy, Global CCS Institute

 - Evelyn Nyandoro, Manager for the South African Centre for Carbon Capture and Storage (SACCCS), South Africa (via Skype)

 Während unserer Veranstaltungen werden z.T.
 Foto- und/oder Filmaufnahmen gemacht, die für Zwecke der Veranstaltungsberichterstattung und allgemeinen Öffentlichkeitsarbeit in verschiedenen Medien veröffentlicht werden.
 Sie haben jederzeit das Recht, den Foto- oder Videografen darauf hinzuweisen, dass Sie nicht aufgenommen werden möchten.

 German Development Institute / Deutsches Institut für Entwicklungspolitik (DIE)